-The principle of non-refoulement must be ensured, even when a person does not apply for asylum
+10 The principle of non-refoulement must be ensured, even when a person who may need protection decides not to apply for asylum.

 Any returns should follow established procedures, including the required legal safeguards and guarantees.
-Nobody can be returned to a country where he/she is at risk of torture, inhuman or degrading treatment or punishment, even if he/she is in an irregular migratory situation.
+Nobody can be returned to a country where they are at risk of torture, inhuman or degrading treatment or punishment, even if they are in an irregular migratory situation.